-- Proposal #3: Have only one TCP address in the LLDP LRP TCP TLV. - There is at most one TCP connection for LRP per port. - All applications must share that connection. - A bridge cannot use TCP to punt the processing of LRP to a remote controller on a per-application basis, but only all-applications-or-none.
+- Proposal #3: Have only one TCP address in the LLDP LRP TCP TLV. - There is at most one TCP connection for LRP per port. - All applications must share that connection. - The Appld is sufficient for any LRPDU other than a Hello to differentiate the databases. - A bridge cannot use TCP to punt the processing of LRP to a remote controller on a per-application basis, but only all-applications-or-none.